View Carolyn Jaronczyk's Obituary on Courant.com and share memories

 |

 Carolyn Mary (Zajac) Jaronczyk, 99, of Windsor beloved wife of the late Joseph Jaronczyk passed away Friday, April 17, 2020.
-Born in Hartford, daughter of the late Walter and Victoria Zajac she was a lifelong Windsor resident.
+Born in Hartford, daughter of the late Lawrence and Victoria Zajac she was a lifelong Windsor resident.
 She retired as a librarian at the former Connecticut General Life Insurance Company where she was honored to be named an Honorary member of the Connecticut General Club.
 Carolyn had been a lifelong communicant of St. Gertrude's Church.
 She was an active member of the Democratic Party in Windsor and had been a member of the Windsor Women's Club and Windsor Garden Club.
 She loved animals of all kinds and enjoyed gardening.
-She leaves her daughter Joyce Reardon of Glastonbury; grandchildren Loraine Reardon and her husband Victor Arduini, Charlene Goulet and her husband Andrew, and Joann Jaronczyk; greatgrandchildren, Page Medina, Michael DiBattisto, and Nicholas Goulet; a sister-in-law Catherine Jaronczyk of Windsor; and many nieces and nephews.
-Besides her husband Joseph and her parents she was predeceased by her son Joseph Jaronczyk, her grandchildren Drew Goulet and Edward Reardon; her brothers Walter, Stanley, Frank, and John Zajac; and her sisters Freida Wascholl and Bertha Lesczinski.
-A private Graveside services will be held at Mount Saint Benedict Cemetery.
-A Memorial Mass of Christian Burial will be held at a later date.
-Contributions may be made to Aid-a-Pet, 95 West Street, Rocky Hill, CT 06067.
+She leaves her daughter Joyce Reardon of Glastonbury; grandchildren Lorraine Reardon and her husband Victor Arduini, Charlene Goulet and her husband Andrew, and Joann Jaronczyk; greatgrandchildren, Paige Medina, Michael DiBattisto, and Nicholas Goulet; daughter-in-law Catherine Jaronczyk of Windsor; and many nieces and nephews.
+Besides her husband Joseph and her parents she was predeceased by her son Joseph Jaronczyk Jr., James Jaronczyk and her grandchildren Drew Goulet and Edward Reardon.
+Donations in memory of Carolyn can be made to her favorite charity AID a Pet Inc., 95 West Street, Rocky Hill, CT 06067.
 The Carmon Windsor Funeral Home is caring for the arrangements.
 For condolences please visit www.carmonfuneralhome.com